-Considered by Condé Nast to be one of the most beautiful suites in the world, this is a 3 level double suite built in one of the 8th century Muslim towers.
-It has a superb terrace with an expansive view over the Alfama and the River Tagus and a very rare octagonal living room with a high ceiling and original XVIII century “azulejo” tile panels and stone love seats.
+Named by Condé Nast one of the most beautiful suites in the world, this 3 level double suite inside one of the VIII century Muslim towers has a superb terrace with an expansive view over Alfama and the river Tejo and a very rare octagonal living room with vaulted ceiling and original XVIII century azulejo (tile) panels.
+Room and marble bathroom also with river view.
+Area 110 sqm.

 Beds: Double bed